Skip to content

 How to add No-Go Areas:

-- Open the Matic App and navigate to the Map tab
+• Open the Matic App and navigate to the Edit Map tab.

-To remove a no-go area, simply tap on it.
+To remove a no-go area, tap on it, then select Remove No-Go Area.

 Step 3: Camera Calibration Check

-If you've cleaned the cameras and set up No-Go Areas but Matic continues to bump into objects, there may be a calibration issue with its vision system.
-In rare cases, Matic may require servicing to recalibrate the cameras for optimal performance.
+If you've cleaned the cameras, confirmed nothing is blocking them, and set up No-Go Areas, but Matic continues to bump into objects, there may be a calibration issue with its vision system.
+In most cases, our team can recalibrate the cameras remotely, so contact support and we'll take care of it from there.

 Need more help?

-If you have any questions or need further assistance during troubleshooting, please don’t hesitate to reach out to our support team by submitting a ticket in the settings page of the app or by emailing us at support@maticrobots.com.
+If you have any questions or need further assistance, please submit a ticket in the Matic app (Settings > Support > Contact Us).
 Thank you for being a valued part of the Matic community!